TGOlson/patchwork/README.md

 ## Patchwork is smart

 Patchwork is useful because it takes a lot of worry out of the developer's hands.
 First, it looks for the ```div``` element with ```id='patchwork'```, then it assesses the parent element to see if it's being put into a wrapper.
-Then it looks at the desired patch sizes, and runs a calculation based on the current screen size to come up with patch sizes that will fill the entire screen with no remainder, while to staying close to the desired size.
+Then it looks at the desired patch sizes, and runs a calculation based on the current screen size to come up with patch sizes that will fill the entire screen with no remainder, while staying close to the desired size.

 Oh ya, and it refreshes the calculations on screen resize.
 So what was once a 6 x 3 grid may change to a 3 x 3 grid if the browser if scaled or zoomed.